microsoft/greenlands/AgentToolkit/examples/gridworld/agents/gridworld_command/README.md

 This is an example of an agent that uses the AT but runs it's own local simulation in Gridworld.
 Gridworld acts as the source of truth for block and player locations.
-Only chat events coming from PlaiGround are included in the local game state.
+Only chat events coming from Minecraft are included in the local game state.

 ## Running with a renderer